thanhnguyennguyen/tomoxlending-reminder/README.md

 # tomoxlending-reminder
 TomoX is a decentralized exchange+lending protocol on core layer of TomoChain blockchain.
-Due to decentralization, there is no option like email, phone number ... to remind borrower about their loans when they are going to expire.
-This tool helps to watch a TOMO address and send an alert (required slack/telegram) if there is any imcoming liquidation on their account
+Due to decentralization, there is no option like email, phone number ... to remind borrower about their loans when they are going to expire / be liquidated.
+This tool helps to watch TOMO addresses and send an alert (required slack/telegram) if there is any imcoming liquidation on their account

 ## Install